Is glycine the safest medicine? Glycine: application features and side effects

 • itchy skin.

-At the first sign of illness, immediately you need to stop taking glycine and rinse the child's stomach...
-To do this, you should drink at least half a liter of water (preferably warm) and induce vomiting.
+If the first signs of illness occur, immediately you need to stop taking glycine and rinse the child’s stomach.
+To do this, drink at least half a liter of water (preferably warm) and induce vomiting.
 The procedure should be repeated several times.
-Then you should contact a specialist and correct the method of therapy.
+Then you should contact a specialist and adjust the method of therapy.

 Interaction of glycine with other drugs

-It is noticed that glycine significantly enhances the effect of drugs such as antidepressants, anticonvulsants, as well as psycholeptics, therefore, if a person takes any of these funds, the dose of glycine must be decided with the attending physician.
+It is noticed that glycine significantly enhances the effect of medications such as antidepressants, anticonvulsants, as well as psycholeptics, therefore, if a person is taking any of these drugs, the dose of glycine must be decided with the attending physician.

-Glycine is allowed to be taken simultaneously with alcoholic beverages...
-The amino acid helps to neutralize the effects of alcohol and avoid excessive intoxication.
-It is also very useful to take the drug during hangover syndrome as the amino acid helps to remove harmful toxins from the body.
+Glycine can be taken simultaneously with alcoholic drinks.
+The amino acid helps neutralize the effects of alcohol and avoid excessive intoxication.
+It is also very useful to take the drug during hangover syndrome, as the amino acid helps remove harmful toxins from the body.

 First aid